An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

+{This section will merge the theories reviewed in the previous two sections.
+We start by introducing the $L^2$ space and linear operators on it (Appendix~\ref{apx:trace-class} gives a quick introduction to the elements of operator theory we need). \ref{sec:gamma-bounds-l2} then proceeds to redefine the $\gamma_2$-bound and the adversary bound on this space.
+We then show in~\ref{sec:poly-state-conversion} further properties of the feasible space of the adversary bound when state conversion is between polynomials.
+Then~\ref{sec:qsp-as-state-conversion} will connect QSP and show one of the main technical results of the paper: a one-to-one correspondence between the feasible solutions of the adversary bound and the $SU(2)$-QSP protocols. \ref{sec:qsp-sun-as-state-conversion} extends this bijection to protocols over more than two dimensions, and explains the role of partial state conversion in also finding complementary polynomial(s) for QSP.
+We conclude with~\ref{sec:mqsp-as-state-conversion} by extending this formalism to M-QSP, discussing the implications.}

 State conversion was always studied across the literature over some finite set of labels $D$~\cite{leeQuantumQueryComplexity2011,belovsOneWayTicketVegas2023}.
-As we reported in Section~\ref{sec:finite-state-conversion}, the theory of quantum query complexity led to the definition of the $\gamma_2$-bounds, which are convex optimizations over the Hilbert space $\C^{|D|}$.
-One can equivalently think of $\xi, \tau$ as functions $D \rightarrow \C^K$, for some fixed dimension $K$, and this allows us to take one step further.
-We consider the set of labels $D = \T^m$, i.e., a label $\vv{z} \in D$ is a tuple $(z_1, \ldots, z_m)$ where $|z_k| = 1$ for every $k$.
-We then consider $\xi, \tau$ to be vectors of functions in $L^{\infty}(\T^m)$.
+As we reported in Section~\ref{sec:finite-state-conversion}, the theory of quantum query complexity led to the definition of the $\gamma_2$-bounds, which are convex optimizations over {linear operators acting on} the Hilbert space $\C^{|D|}$.
+One can equivalently think of $\xi, \tau$ as functions $D \rightarrow \C^K$, for some fixed dimension $K$, and this allows us to take one step further: {QSP as presented in the previous section looks like a quantum query algorithm, with the only exception that the oracle $\Tilde{w}$ is determined by the signal $z$ or $\vv{z}$, which is a continuous variable}.